 Airline Dog Regulations

 Call various airlines to find out if they allow customers that are flying with a dog.
-They will need to know how large the dog is and his breed.
+They will need to know how large the dog is and its breed.
 There are airlines that will not fly brachycephalic dogs, which are dogs with short muzzles.
-English bulldogs, French bulldogs and pugs are some of the more common brachycephalic dogs that cannot fly in an airplane cargo hold.
+English bulldogs, French bulldogs, and pugs are some of the more common brachycephalic dogs that cannot fly in an airplane cargo hold.

 Their short little muzzles do not allow them to regulate their body temperatures efficiently.
 Because of that, flying these dogs in the cargo hold of an airplane can be fatal.
 When flying with a dog, most airlines will require that you bring a small bag of your dog’s best food and two bottles of water.

 You'll need to buy an airline-approved dog crate if you are planning on flying with a dog.
 Ask the airline for their crate requirements before you make your purchase – they aren't all the same.
 The crate must be large enough for your dog to lay down, stretch out, and turn around comfortably.

 Petmate Sky Kennels are a good example of an airline-approved dog carrier.
 They cost between $70 and $310, depending on the size you'll need.
 Spend an extra $25 to $50 for a floor grate.
 The floor grate rests on the bottom of the crate.
 Spilled water and urine will remain in the bottom of the crate so the dog arrives at his destination dry and clean.

 Put a washable dog bed or thick blanket in the crate to keep your pet comfortable while flying.
 Do not worry about spills or accidents.
 Excess urine or water will seep down to the bottom of the crate and the bedding will dry.